Hitham2496/pythia-madgraph-setup/README.md

 merged components for W+ and W-, as well as the combined result.

-A directory called `rivet-plots-w-test` will be created containing the analysis output.
+A directory called `rivet-plots-main89ckkwl-w-test` will be created containing the analysis output in HTML format.